 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

-TD Ameritrade receives remuneration from certain ETFs that participate in the commission-free ETF program for shareholder, administrative and/or other services.
+TD Ameritrade receives remuneration from certain ETFs for shareholder, administrative, and/or other services.

 TD Ameritrade does not provide tax advice.
 Clients should consult with a tax advisor with regard to their specific tax circumstances.